ashutoshsriv/ashutoshsriv/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=I+am+Ashutosh+Srivastava+)](https://git.io/typing-svg)

-- 🔭 I’m currently working on the **first principles study of electronic and thermal transport**.
+- 🔭 I’m currently working on the **first-principles study of electronic and thermal transport**.
+- 🌱 I’m currently learning **High-throughput and Machine learning approaches for materials discovery**.
+- 👯 I’m looking to collaborate on
+-
 <!--
 **ashutoshsriv/ashutoshsriv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.